vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

 ## Add the Box to PBHO

-Now, we can add our Peakboard Box to PBHO.
-So, we open PBHO and go the *Peakboard Boxes* tab.
+Now, we can add the Peakboard Box to PBHO.

+First, we open PBHO and go the *Peakboard Boxes* tab.
 Then, we click on *Add Peakboard Box*.

 ![image](/assets/2023-09-27/030.png)

-Next, enter the cloud ID from before, as well as the username and password of a user with sufficient permissions.
+Next, we enter the cloud ID from before.
+Then, we enter the credentials of a user with sufficient permissions.
+(Check the *Users and roles* tab in Peakboard Designer to view all users.)
+Finally, we click *Save* to add the Box to PBHO.

-Then, the Box will be added to PBHO.
-When we refresh the page and click on our Box, we can see all sorts of information about our Box, as well as controls for managing it.
+Now, when we refresh the page and click on our Box, we can see all sorts of information about our Box, as well as controls for managing it.

 ![image](/assets/2023-09-27/040.png)